lincza/ProduceLincKnowledgeBase/docs/articles/Stock and Logistics/Pallet Files/Pallet File Definition.md

-It is possible to set up a 'generic’ file definition to handle the majority of pallet file processing for a certain file type, eg. PO files, and then create a more specific pallet file definition to deal with cases where the same kind of file from certain sources have a different field mapping.
-To accomplish this, the system sorts the pallet file definitions in ascending order according to the values in the **Code** field and uses the first 'matching’ file definition for processing the incoming pallet file.
+It is possible to set up a 'generic' file definition to handle the majority of pallet file processing for a certain file type, eg. PO files, and then create a more specific pallet file definition to deal with cases where the same kind of file from certain sources have a different field mapping.
+To accomplish this, the system sorts the pallet file definitions in ascending order according to the values in the **Code** field and uses the first 'matching' file definition for processing the incoming pallet file.